These metrics provide various ways to evaluate the performance of regression models.

 - Definition: RMSE is the square root of MSE, providing an error metric in the same units as the target variable.

 - Interpretation: Lower RMSE values indicate better model performance, and it also emphasizes larger errors due to the squaring process.
+Easier to interpreted (interpretability), back to the same scale as the input.

 - Formula: